joelmoniz/DepthNets/depthnet-pytorch/README.md

 <img src="https://user-images.githubusercontent.com/2417792/46366635-96d12000-c649-11e8-83af-dfedf4b57dd7.png" width=500 />

-where the LHS is a `(2, k)` matrix (where `k` denotes the number of keypoints), `m` is a `(2, 4)` matrix, and the RHS is a `(4, k)` matrix.
-The DepthNet model is `g(x_s, x_t)`, which takes both the source and target keypoints and tries to estimate the depth of the source keypoints.
-As mentioned earlier, `m` can be found as a closed form solution, which is the pseudoinverse DepthNet model.
-However, one can also use the network `g` to also predict `m`, and we also run this experiment (more on that later).
+where the left hand side is a `(2, k)` matrix (where `k` denotes the number of keypoints), `m` is a `(2, 4)` affine transformation matrix, and the ride hand side is a `(4, k)` source keypoint matrix.
+The DepthNet model is `g(x_s, x_t)`, which takes both the source and target keypoints, estimates the depth of the source keypoints. `m` can be found as a closed form solution, in which case DepthNet only predicts the depth of the source keypoints (top image).
+However, one can also use the network `g` to predict both depth and `m` (bottom image).

 We also train a variant of DepthNet that applies an adversarial loss on the depth values (DepthNet+GAN).
 This model uses a conditional discriminator that is conditioned on 2D keypoints and discriminates GT from estimated depth values.
-The model is trained with both keypoint and adversarial losses.
+The model is trained with both keypoint reconstruction loss and the adversarial loss.

 ## Requirements